Previously I showed a

 error handling could be defined in Arc (and thus how Racket errors

-thrown from runtime functions such as car
+thrown from runtime functions such as car could be

 forwarded to the Arc layer), and I needed an extra layer of